MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 time, it may accumulate a large number of notification messages.
 The total number of notification messages on a data pump has an effect on the pump performance for all users.
-It is therefore advisable to have the pump de-allocate resources when they will not be needed for an extended periods, or when experimenting with different settings.
+It is therefore advisable to have the pump de-allocate resources when they will not be needed for an extended period, or when experimenting with different settings.

 Working with Multiple Configurations